 - What if for one product there are many jobs that it can accomplish?
 A laptop is a great example.
 One persona wants a laptop to do video editing.
 Another web surfing.
 The list goes on.

 - Last but not least, personas already have a section called "Goals", which can easily be modified to be "Jobs to be Done". 🙂

 By the way, here's what Alan Cooper says (both persona and JTBD supporters will find this whole thread worth reading):

 All in all, it is clear that personas are here to stay.
 Take out personas, and JTBD will lead you into a hard-headed and cold analysis.
-On the other hand, without jobs, you lose the sight of your product's main purpose.
-So probably the best way is to use both methods.
-And here's how a persona looks like when paired with Jobs to be Done in UXPressia Persona Online Tool:
+But, on the other hand, without jobs, you lose sight of your product's primary purpose.
+So probably the best way is to use both methods — Jobs to be Done and personas.
+And here's what a persona looks like when paired with Jobs to be Done in UXPressia Persona Online Tool:

 Keep making awesome UX and use techniques that work no matter what the crowd says.
 And keep in mind that in UXPressia you can visualize any persona.
 Either with or without Jobs to be Done. 😉 More than that, you can share and export them, generate names and photos without leaving your favorite browser!
 Go ahead and create a free persona with UXPressia.